ashley-ferreira/AstroMASK/README.md

+## AstroMASK: Astronomy Masked Autoencoder Self-supervised Knowledge

-## Applying Self-Supervised Representation Learning to the Ultraviolet Near Infrared Optical Northern Survey
+#### Applying Self-Supervised Representation Learning to the Ultraviolet Near Infrared Optical Northern Survey

 **NOTE:** This repository is very much still a work in progress.
 I plan to upload my mid-project written report and I need to do one more big update to the code to reflect the software used to produce results in my written report.
 To do this I need to regain access to CANFAR and that should happen this week.